How to carry the dog in the car?

 Below you'll find 10 tips that the DGT shares when traveling with pets:

-- Never travel with an animal loose in the passenger compartment.
-This poses significant risks to the animal and other occupants, and it can also pose a danger to rescue teams in the event of an accident.
+1. Never travel with an animal loose in the passenger compartment.
+This poses significant risks to the animal and other occupants, and they can also pose a danger to rescue teams in the event of an accident.
 This can result in a fine of up to 100 euros.

 As you can see, there are several points to keep in mind when traveling by car with an animal.
-Traveling with dogs over 10 kg, or even traveling with a dog in a car, can be quite a challenge.
-That's why at Arquivet, we have a multitude of accessories to help make this task easier.
-From a dog harness for the car to a carrier or travel bag.
+Traveling with dogs over 10 kg, or in short, traveling with a dog in a car, can be quite a challenge.
+That's why at Arquivet, we have a multitude of accessories to help you make this task easier.
+From a dog harness for the car, to a carrier or travel bag.

 If you travel, do it safely!